praveen-tzc/praveen-internship-training/assessment-1.md

 ## Programming week
+Complete 2 programs from the below three.
+Program 3 is mandatory.
+From Program 1/2 you can choose 1.

 ### Program 1
 Given a list of sentence as string. convert the alphabet characters to opposite case.
 Example `'a'` -> `'A'`, `'D'` -> `'d'`.<br>